-Criteria JORC Code explanation Commentary estimation, mining studies and metallurgical studies.
+Criteria JORC Code explanation Commentary metallurgical studies.
 Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc) photography.
-The total length and percentage of the relevant intersections logged. consolidated and unconsolidated clays, limestone units that showed some secondary crystallization, and the lower conglomerate/gravel units.
-100% of the core retrieved was logged.
+The total length and percentage of the relevant intersections logged. consolidated and unconsolidated clays, limestone units that showed some secondary crystallisation, and the lower conglomerate/gravel units. • 100% of the core retrieved was logged.
 On the 370m depth well approximately 5% was lost to brine flow was unconsolidated sediments.
 Sub-sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
 If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry.
 For all sample types, the nature, quality and appropriateness of the sample preparation technique.
 Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
 Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling.
 Whether sample sizes are appropriate to the grain size of the material being sampled.
-Brine samples were collected by sampling the packer airlift of brine which was approximately 10-100 litres per lift and bottles A and B were filled from each lift with the objective of getting the brine sample from the same aquifer region in the well to avoid sampling systemic error.
+Brine samples were collected by sampling the packer airlift of brine which was approximately 10 litres per lift and bottles A and B were filled from each lift with the objective of getting the brine sample from the same aquifer region in the well to avoid sampling systemic error.
 Duplicate sampling is undertaken for quality control purposes.
 Five duplicates were taken, and a blank (distilled water and two standards were also provided to SGS laboratories/Alex Stewart laboratories for analysis.
 The lithium standards were C100 - 100ppm lithium and C300 - 254ppm lithium in solution.
+No brine samples from the flow test were sent for assay as they are an average of aquifer flow into the well.
+The results of field test was 1.172-1.180gm/cm3 specific gravity and more than 200 mS/cm conductivity.
 The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
 For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (eg standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision have been established.
 The SGS laboratory was used for analyses and is also certified for ISO/IEC Standard 17025:2017.
 Alex Stewart is also certified for ISO/IEC Standard 17025:2017.
 Security control was kept with each bottle being taped closed and contained in a locked chest which was opened by SGS staff/Alex Stewart staff on delivery as part of the chain of custody protocol.
 Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
 The use of twinned holes.
 Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
 Field duplicates, standards and blanks are used to monitor potential contamination of samples and the repeatability of analyses.
 Location of data points Discuss any adjustment to assay data.
 Accuracy and quality of surveys used to locate drill holes (collar and downhole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
 The survey locations were located using handheld GPS with an accuracy of +/-5m.
-The grid System used is POSGAR 94, Argentina Zone 3 Topographic control was obtained by handheld GPS
+The grid System used is POSGAR 94, Argentina Zone 3.
+Topographic control was obtained by handheld GPS.